Colors of noise: Lag(1) autocorrelation method (non-overlapped)

 where $R_1$ is the lag(1) autocorrelation function defined above.
-If $\delta > .25$ then the first differences of the adjacent time series data are taken $d$ times until $\delta < .25$.
-The power law for the stationary noise process is calculated from the calculated $\delta$ and the number of times the data has been differenced to achieve $\delta < .25$ as follows:
+If δ > 0.25, then the first differences of the adjacent time series data are taken times until δ < 0.25.
+The power law for the stationary noise process is calculated from the calculated δ and the number of times the data has been differenced to achieve δ < 0.25 as follows: